Tramways in Île-de-France: History

 From 1855 to 1938, Paris was served by an extensive tramway network, predating the Paris Métro by nearly a half-century.
 In 1925 the network had a 1111 km length, with 122 lines.
 In the 1930s, the oil and automobile industry lobbies put pressure on the Paris Police Prefecture to remove tram tracks and make room for cars.
 The last of these first generation tram lines inside of Paris, connecting Porte de Saint-Cloud to Porte de Vincennes, was closed in 1937, and the last line in the entire Paris agglomeration, running between Le Raincy and Montfermeil, ended its service on 14 August 1938.

 Originally horse-powered, Paris trams used steam, as well as later pneumatic engines, then electricity.
 The funicular that operated in Belleville from 1891 to 1924 is sometimes erroneously thought of as a tramway, but was actually a cable car system.

-The first of the new generation of trams in Paris, the current Line T1, opened in 1992, with Line T2 opening in 1997 and Lines T3 and T4 in 2006.
-Lines T5 and T7, opened in 2013 while T6 and T8 opened in 2014.
-T11 opened in 2017, and T9 opened in 2021.
-While T10 is currently under construction, as well as Lines T12 Express and T13 Express, the last parts of the former Grande Ceinture Line that are not covered by Line T11 Express.
+The first of the new generation of trams in Paris, the current Line T1, opened in 1992, followed by Line T2 in 1997, then Lines T3 and T4 in 2006, as a replacement of a former full-scale commuter train line part of Transilien line P. Lines T5 and T7 opened in 2013, while T6 and T8 opened the following year.
+T11 was inaugurated in 2017, reopening the northern part of the former Grande Ceinture railway loop to passenger service.
+T9 opened in 2021, replacing the congestioned bus line 183.
+T13 opened in 2022 while T10 and T12 – first one to replace a RER branch – opened in 2023.
+Line T14 opened in March 2025, also as a replacement for a branch of Transilien Line P.

 Lines

 T1

 Line T1 currently connects Asnières-sur-Seine and Gennevilliers to Noisy-le-Sec, running almost parallel to the Paris city's northern limit.
-It opened in 1992 from Saint Denis's RER station to the Bobigny–Pablo Picasso Paris Métro station, where the prefecture offices of the Seine-Saint-Denis department are located.
-The eastern extension from Bobigny to Noisy-le-Sec was completed in 2003, while the western extension to Asnières-sur-Seine and Gennevilliers, connecting to western branch of Paris Métro Line 13, opened in 2012.
+It opened in 1992 from Saint Denis' RER station to the Bobigny–Pablo Picasso Paris Métro station, where the prefecture offices of the Seine-Saint-Denis department are located.
+The eastern extension from Bobigny to Noisy-le-Sec was completed in 2003, while the western extension to Asnières-sur-Seine and Gennevilliers, connecting to northwestern branch of Paris Métro Line 13, opened in 2012.
 A continuation towards Nanterre is planned on the western side, while another one towards Montreuil, then to the Val de Fontenay RER station is also planned on the eastern side of the line.